a woman wearing headphones

 Finding the Right Headphone Volume: A Guide to Protecting Your Hearing

-Headphones have become a part of our everyday lives, whether we’re commuting, working out, or just unwinding at home.
-They let us dive into our favorite music and podcasts, but with frequent use comes a big responsibility: managing the volume.
+Headphones have become a part of our everyday lives, whether we’re commuting, working out, or just unwinding at home, they let us dive into our favorite music and podcasts, but with frequent use comes a big responsibility: managing the volume.

-Top 10 Running Events in the World Reading Finding the Right Headphone Volume: A Guide to Protecting Your Hearing 5 minutes
+Top 10 Running Events in the World Reading Finding the Right Headphone Volume: A Guide to Protecting Your Hearing 5 minutes Next Cycling Tips for Beginners: Your Guide to a Safe and Enjoyable Ride

 Listening at high levels for too long can damage your hearing, sometimes permanently.
 That’s why it’s important to know what a healthy headphone volume is and how to protect your ears while still enjoying great sound.